African All Stars Transfer News & Rumours: Manchester United to swap Eric Bailly for Tottenham's Alderweireld | Goal.com

 Wolves enter race to sign Marega

-Wolverhampton Wanderers have made £30million-rated Moussa Marega their transfer priority, Mirror claims.
+Wolverhampton Wanderers have made £30million-rated Moussa Marega their transfer priority, the Mirror claims.

 Leicester and West Ham United are also interested in signing Marega who has expressed his desire to play in the Premier League .